TomRosen/doodjs/README.md

 ### `d-text`

-Will set given value as elements innerText.
+Will set the given value as elements innerText.

 ```html
 <div d-text="'Hello, World!'"></div>